frankliang22/hr_ot_request/README.md

-This is the OT request system designed for Horn
+This is the OT request system designed by frank